UP940148/peer-review-system/README.md

 I found that when a user wanted to delete a post, because I was needing to delete all the content of the post, things started to slow down, and as a user, you might have to wait 30-60 seconds before the post finally deleted and you were redirected to the group page.
 This was because of `fs.unlink()`.
 Both synchronous and asynchronous versions took a long time, so I decided to implement a clean-up function to delete files.
 When a post is deleted or a profile picture is updated/deleted, paths to the files that need deleting are stored in a file, `redundants.txt`, and every 10 minutes the clean-up function deletes them.
 This allows users to delete files near instantaneously.

+When creating a post, users can save questions and use them again as presets in future posts.
+This helps speed up the process of posting because it allows faster creation of questions.
+This is especially useful for adding radio questions along the lines of "What would you rate this work on a scale of 1-10" because adding responses 1-10 one-by-one can be a slow process on some devices.

 ## Future work

 - Downloadable feedback results